kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

      still in an available state, the API-initiated eviction can be used to respect PodDisruptionBudgets.

-The end goal of an EvictionRequest is for a pod to be terminated by one of the interceptors, or by an API-initiated eviction triggered by the eviction request controller.
+The end goal of an EvictionRequest is for a pod to be terminated by one of the responders, or by an API-initiated eviction triggered by the imperative eviction responder controller.
 Usually this will also coincide with the deletion of the pod (evict or delete call).
 In some scenarios, the pod may only be terminated (e.g. by a remote call) if the pod `restartPolicy` allows it, to preserve the pod data for further processing or debugging.

-The interceptor should observe EvictionRequest cancellations.
+The responder should observe EvictionRequest cancellations.
 See [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details.

 We should discourage the creation of preventive EvictionRequests, so that they do not end up as